Unexpected allergens

 Hydrolysed animal proteinWhat is it derived from?
 Is it a product of casein or whey (milk), egg, fish?

-Note: Hydrolysed allergen proteins may be difficult to detect through analysis and may be allergenic even when not detected.
+Note: Hydrolysed allergen proteins may be difficult to detect through and may be allergenic even when not detected.

 Hydrolysed vegetable proteinWhat is it derived from?
 Is it a product of soy, wheat, maize, peanut, sesame etc.?
 Note: Hydrolysed allergen proteins may be difficult to detect through analysis and may be allergenic even when not detected.